Ancient Chinese Translation

 Translation during the Zhou dynasty

 Documents unearthed from the time of the Zhou dynasty have revealed that translation activities were very much present in that era.
-Translation was done by government clerks who transmitted ideologies in the process.
-It was during the time of the Zhou dynasty in 1100 BC that an imperial scholar, Jia Gongyan, defined the meaning of translation by saying that it was a replacement of one written language with another without changing the context to foster mutual understanding.
+The translation was done by government clerks who transmitted ideologies in the process.
+It was at the time of the Zhou dynasty in 1100 BC that an imperial scholar, Jia Gongyan, defined the meaning of translation by saying that it was a replacement of one written language with another without changing the context to foster mutual understanding.

 Later on, at the time of the Han dynasty from 206 to 220 BC, translation became an integral part of sharing information.
 Buddhist writing from the original Sanskrit was translated into Chinese at the same time when astronomy was introduced into China from India.
 During the 5th century, ancient Chinese translation and the need for an ancient Chinese translator grew manifold.
 The Buddhist monk Kumarajiva was instrumental in translating several texts into Chinese.